Gwyneth Paltrow scores court win that means more than $1

 “I think she was authentic,” she said.
 “She’s with her children, she’s worried about them.”

 The jury apparently found Paltrow likeable enough, returning after just 2 1/2 hours to give her a resounding win that blamed the collision 100% on Sanderson.
-Paltrow was awarded the $1 she requested in her counter-suit, a symbolic amount that mirrored Taylor Swift’s response to a radio host’s defamation lawsuit.
+Paltrow was awarded the $1 she requested in her countersuit, a symbolic amount that mirrored Taylor Swift’s response to a radio host’s defamation lawsuit.
 Swift was awarded $1 in 2017.
+She may also be awarded money to pay attorney fees, a decision that rests with the judge.
+He had not posted a decision on the online court docket as of Friday.

 Trial lawyers are known to regularly engage in seemingly friendly repartee with witnesses to try and cultivate sympathy among the jury.
 But many observers thought Sanderson’s attorney Kristin VanOrman did the actor a major favor when she at times appeared charmed by Paltrow when she was on the stand.